 The morning is yours to explore Cusco's narrow streets and bustling markets.
-In the afternoon, you'll tour Cusco's traditional markets talking to the women selling natural medicines and charms for curing heartache and other afflictions.
-You will visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
-(If visiting the Sacred Valley on Sunday, you will visit their center in Chinchero instead).
+In the afternoon, tour Cusco's traditional markets, talking to the women selling natural medicines and charms for curing heartache and other afflictions.
+Visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
+(If visiting the Sacred Valley on Sunday, visit their center in Chinchero instead).
 Watch weavers demonstrate their craft and learn about the history and processes of Peru's most well-known art form.

 Today is free to relax and explore with your guide or on your own.
 Travelers can go on a city tour of the churches and surrounding ruins, such as the enormous Sacsayhuamán ruins that overlook Cusco (these ruins showcase building blocks the size of SUVs).
 You can also wander through the bustling Plaza de Armas in the heart of Cusco, shop for love potions in the local markets, or people watch from the cafes and restaurants that line these lovely streets.
 For those bursting with energy, horseback riding, mountain biking, or even whitewater rafting (Class III-IV) can be arranged.
 The evening is yours to take in some of Cusco's varied and exciting nightlife.